krebbl/docco/README.md

+# What is Docco?

-Docco is a docker image that aims to provide an easy way to deploy docker-compose files on a remote machine in combination with a virtual host name and options to configure the containers.
+Docco is a docker image that aims to provide an easy way to deploy projects to a custom domain with a docker-compose file by just using `git push`.

+The project is heavily inspired by the Heroku CLI and Dokku which make it very convenient to deploy Docker images or projects with a Dockerfile but do not support docker compose.

-# Usage
+# Getting started

+## System Requirements

+To start using Docco you just need a server with a domain and docker + docker compose installed.

+## Installation

-Add the following `docker-compose.yml` file on your server, configure the `DEFAULT_EMAIL` and the `authorized_keys` settings and start it via `docker compose up -d`.
+Add the following `docker-compose.yml` file to your server, configure the `DEFAULT_EMAIL` and the `authorized_keys` settings and start it via `docker compose up -d`.

+### 1. Start Docco with Docker-Compose

 ```yaml
 version: "3"